-The Wissenschaftskolleg’s Research Network Recht im Kontext aims – since 2010 – at an enhanced re-contextualization of the law among its neighboring disciplines.
+From early 2010 up to the summer of 2018 the Research Network Recht im Kontext was based at the Wissenschaftskolleg.
+It aims at an enhanced re-contextualization of the law among its neighboring disciplines.
 From a genuinely legal perspective, the research network seeks to initiate new forms of dialogue and to create discursive structures between the law, the humanities and social sciences.
 This will confront the law and legal scholarship with other disciplines’ concept(s) and perception(s) of law.
 It builds upon the work and expertise of a group of scholars sharing a joint interest in contextual and contextualized legal knowledge.
 They represent a broad range of diverse approaches to the law, including gender studies, comparative research, law & literature, critical approaches to international law, administrative sciences, transitional justice, the law of development cooperation, and classical problems of legal philosophy.

 The research network responds to the challenges and necessities created by ever-accelerating processes of inter- and trans-nationalization, and seeks to understand the law in its respective and particular cultural contexts.
 Of crucial importance and central interest is the systematic confrontation of "our" perception(s) of law, its function(s) and specific cultural technique(s) with the approach to the law taken by other regions and non-regional normative regimes like international human rights law or the EU.
 For the research network the irritation created by an encounter with the "Other" will not be tamed, functionalized or pressed too easily into the often narrowly-framed perspective of comparative legal praxis, which prematurely assumes a common tertium comparationis.

 Central among the research tools to be used is the modification of research questions in interdisciplinary discourse, be it in local, national or transregional network structures and constellations.

 Since the summer of 2018, the Research Network is being continued at the Humboldt-Universität zu Berlin.